SaishDatta/Color-Substantiation-of-Password/README.md

+# Abstract
+Access to computer systems is most often based on the use of alphanumeric passwords.
+However, users have difficulty remembering a password that is long and random-appearing.
+Instead, they create short, simple, and insecure passwords.
+Graphical passwords have been designed to try to make passwords more memorable and easier for people to use and, therefore, more secure.
+Using a graphical password, users click on images rather than type alphanumeric characters.
+We have designed a new and more secure graphical password system.
+We describe its security characteristics, and the empirical study we carried out comparing with alphanumeric passwords.
+In the empirical study participants learned either an alphanumeric or graphical password and subsequently carried out l trials to input their passwords over a period.
+The results show that the graphical group took longer and made more errors in learning the password, but that the difference was largely a consequence of just a few graphical participants who had difficulty learning to use graphical passwords.
+In the longitudinal trials the two groups performed similarly on memory of their password, but the graphical group took more time to input a password.

+# Description
 Instead of just words we propose a system in which authentication is done using colors and numbers.
 Users can give values from 1 to 5 for the given 5 colors.this makes the authentication method risk free